-Must-Haves: Channel Parisian cool girls with the satin V Nude Pink lipstick (£112), a ballet-slipper pink in a vegan leather case.
+Must-Haves: La Bouge Rouge in a refillable bold red.
 Pair with a clean face, strong brows and a slick of black eyeliner.

 Davines is a family business, based in the historic city of Parma, with an ethos of sustainability and respect for their workers at its heart.
 Their haircare products are salon-quality with none of the chemicals, and they work wonders on dry, colour-treated hair.
 Their velvety conditioning treatments are staples for discerning beauty lovers.

 Must-Haves: If you find your tresses lacklustre during the winter months, try Davines_' _OI All In One Milk (£21.50).
 This lightweight hair treatment, rich in roucou oil, detangles and defrizzes, leaving hair silky and nourished.
 If you’re seeking a greener way of trying out the wet-look trend, try the Medium Hold Modelling Gel (£17).

 Ethical checklist: Mostly vegan (their website has a comprehensive list of products that contain animal-derived ingredients) cruelty free, ethically sourced, thoughtfully packaged.SHOP NOW